ksaadDE/CoronaWashNews/README.md

 *Making money out of it (in anyway or any ressources) *Exchanging the names of the authors (in any way) *Using it for not inteded usage
+*Malware
-*Claiming that we are officals
+*Exploitment or Treatment of the user or his/her device(s) *Claiming that we are officals

 ### Copyright & Reminder self-care